-I Wore Ariana Grande's Ponytails For A Week & Advil Became My Best Friend
+I Wore Ariana Grande's Ponytails For A Week & My Hair Flip Is Next Level

 You've been there before: You're scrolling through your Instagram feed when you see your favorite celeb post about their favorite new product — a face serum, vitamins that will make your skin brighter, or a specialty food service.
 You can't help but want to be like the stars, but are the products worth it?
 In Elite Daily's new series, I Tried, we put it all to the test.
 We're trying those products as well as celebrities' health and wellness tips, recipes, and life hacks.
 We'll do the leg work and tell you what living like your fave star is really like.

 When it comes to their own personal style, everyone has that one thing they like and wear every day — for me, it's the cat eye.
 Although they are somewhat controversial, Ariana Grande's ponytails are her thing, and she's not ditching them any time soon.
 Even I wish she would abandon her signature look once in a while!
 But before I pass judgement on the singer, I decided to walk a mile in her ponytail.
 For a new perspective on an old hairstyle, I wore Ariana Grande's most popular ponytails for an entire week.
 Here's exactly how it went.